brimdata/zed/k8s/README.md

 kind delete cluster --name zq-local
 ```

-## Deploying the ZQ daemon to an AWS EKS cluster
+## Deploying the zq daemon to an AWS EKS cluster

 This walks through a procedure for setting up an EKS cluster on an AWS account.
-If you are contributing to ZQ, keep in mind the the AWS resources allocated here can be expensive.
+If you are contributing to zq, keep in mind the the AWS resources allocated here can be expensive.
 If you are working through this to learn, be sure to tear everything down ASAP after running experiments.

 We reference AWS docs freqently.
 The initial process is derived from: